sakerhq/playbook/best-practices/git-guides/style-guide.md

 Code reviews should:

 * Verify code is an effective solution
-* Ensure code is maintainable/documented
+* Ensure code is maintainable/documented and follows basic architectural principles
 * Provide constructive feedback
 * Not be onerous